-An Environmental Audit Report by the ECO must be submitted by Eagle Towers SA (Pty) Ltd. to the satisfaction of the Department: Environment & Nature Conservation ("DENC"), within six months after construction has been completed and also after the sites have been rehabilitated.
+An Environmental Audit Report by the ECO must be submitted by Eagle Towers SA (Pty) Ltd. to the satisfaction of the Department of Environmental Affairs and Development Planning (DEA&DP), and the environmental audit report will be conducted and submitted to the Department at intervals as indicated in the Environmental Authorisation.